maliknomi0/Plant-Disease-Detector-API/README.md

-Here’s an example of a `README.md` file for the **Plant Disease Detector API** project.
-This will explain the purpose of the API, how to set it up, and provide examples on how to use it.

----

 # Plant Disease Detector API

 The Plant Disease Detector API allows users to upload an image of a plant leaf and provides a diagnosis of any disease, along with a recommended solution.
 This API utilizes Google Generative AI to analyze images and generate insights based on the uploaded plant leaf image.